mattermost/docs/source/onboard/migrating-to-mattermost.rst

 Debugging imports
 ^^^^^^^^^^^^^^^^^

 The ``mmctl import job show`` shows a detailed error message.
-If you run into problems which the error message does not help to resolve, your best bet is to use the ``mattermost bulk import`` command.
+If you run into problems which the error message does not help to resolve, please try the first option of using the ``mattermost bulk import`` command.
 The ``mmctl`` import process does not give you any additional debugging information, even in the Mattermost server logs.

 Additional tools
 ^^^^^^^^^^^^^^^^